All Episodes

 You don't want to seem like you're wallowing in it.

-So he's his fingerprints is all are all over Russia.
+So his fingerprints are all over Russia.

-And the only thing we heard out of President Trump, and I think it was three times in in a one-minute span, well, I believe President Putin and I are going to see each other very soon.
+And the only thing we heard out of President Trump, and I think it was three times in a one-minute span, well, I believe President Putin and I are going to see each other very soon.

 I find that equally appalling to see now Donald Trump legitimizing a fraudulent election in Russia by a dictator who's been poisoning people on the soil of our biggest ally.

-Yeah, but the Liberals were perfectly fine with the idea of of dragging in and cargo planes, 150 billion dollars in cash and other currencies to give to the murdering mullers in Iran in the hopes that well, maybe they'll stop they'll stop saying that death to America, maybe they'll stop burning our flag, maybe they'll be nice to us.
+Yeah, but the liberals were perfectly fine with the idea of dragging in in cargo planes $150 billion in cash and other currencies to give to the murdering Mullers in Iran in the hopes that, well, maybe they'll stop saying that death to America.

-President Trump just a week and a half ago imposed new sanctions, oh, on Russia, on organizations, on individuals tied to the cyber attacks against the U.S. The President joined France and Great Britain and Germany as it relates to the uh belief that, yeah, in fact, Russia was involved in the poisoning of two individuals.
+The president joined France and Great Britain and Germany as it relates to the belief that, yeah, in fact, Russia was involved in the poisoning of two individuals.

-Uh this president last year signed legislation imposing punitive sanctions on Russia for their belligerent activities and human rights abuses and the evasion of existing sanctions.
+This president last year signed legislation imposing punitive sanctions on Russia for their belligerent activities and human rights abuses and the evasion of existing sanctions.

-Oh, and this is the same president that is literally cutting the legs out from underneath the Russian economy as he has now opened up Anwar, expanded coal mining for the first time in many years in America, uh, is moving towards natural gas and energy independence, which means that not only is Russia going to be able to charge less, nobody will need any of their energy.
+Oh, and this is the same president that is literally cutting the legs out from underneath the Russian economy as he has now opened up ANWAR, expanded coal mining for the first time in many years in America, is moving towards natural gas and energy independence, which means that not only is Russia going to be able to charge less, nobody will need any of their energy, something that Obama failed to do.

-This is the Sean Hannity show, 800 nine-four one Sean is a number.
+This is the Sean Hannity show.

-Uh let me ask you a question.
+Let me ask you a question.

-Was uh Barack Obama tough on Russia when he was warned in 2014 by Devin Nunes that Russia wanted to have an impact on the 2016 elections?
+Was Barack Obama tough on Russia when he was warned in 2014 by Devin Nunes that Russia wanted to have an impact on the 2016 elections?

-And was he wrong in 2016, just two weeks before the election, when he said to Donald Trump, stop whining, no serious person could ever believe that anybody could ever impact our elections.
+And was he wrong in 2016, just two weeks before the election, when he said to Donald Trump, stop whining.

-Uh why didn't Obama do anything, Jessica Tarlov?
+Why didn't Obama do anything, Jessica Tarlov?

 Even Adam Schiff has admitted that on the Sunday shows.

-Um so I I completely understand where you're coming from here.
+So I completely understand where you're coming from here.

-I think that the whole, you know, he called the congratulate thing that doesn't really make that much of a difference, even though his notes said do not congratulate.
+I think that the whole, you know, he called the congratulate thing, that doesn't really make that much of a difference, even though his notes said do not congratulate.

 So he wasn't supposed to do that.

-Well, but it's not uh it's not a real election, though, and I think we can all accept that.
+And I think we can all accept that.

 I mean, Vladimir Putin hasn't.